Penny Tranter: Biography

 Tranter was born in Kilwinning, Ayrshire, Scotland.
 Her interest in weather started after living through the Great Glasgow Storm of 1968.
 A few years later, after a family move to England, her interest intensified and, after attending South Wilts Grammar School in Salisbury, graduated from the University of East Anglia in 1982 with a degree in Environmental Sciences.

 She joined the Met Office in 1983 as a graduate trainee weather forecaster.
-Penny worked as a forecaster across the UK at the Norwich, Glasgow and Southampton Weather Centres before joining the Commercial division in 1990.
-In 1992 Penny joined the team at the BBC Weather Centre, as a broadcast meteorologist, making her first television appearance on 7 November of that year.
-She appeared regularly on BBC One, BBC Two, BBC News 24, BBC World, BBC Radio 2, BBC Radio 4 and Radio Five Live.
+Tranter worked as a forecaster across the UK at the Norwich, Glasgow and Southampton Weather Centres before joining the Commercial division in 1990.
+In 1992 Tranter joined the team at the BBC Weather Centre, as a broadcast meteorologist, making her first television appearance on 7 November of that year.
+She appeared regularly on BBC One, BBC Two, BBC News 24, BBC World, BBC Radio 2, BBC Radio 4 and BBC Radio 5 Live.

-Penny was also involved in Children in Need over three years with fellow BBC weather presenters dancing the 'Can Can', 'It's Raining Men' and 'The Time Warp' from the Rocky Horror Show.
+Tranter was also involved with Children in Need over three years with fellow BBC weather presenters dancing the 'Can Can', 'It's Raining Men' and 'The Time Warp' from the Rocky Horror Show.
 As part of a BBC Weather Centre team, she also enjoyed running half marathons, completing several Great North Runs, until her knees 'said no more'.